 A holistic plan can cover any and all of these topics, depending on the specifics of your financial situation.
 The emphasis is on shaping a plan that takes into account what you want to achieve financially, what you value or prioritize most and what options you might have in terms of workable solutions.
 Holistic advisors try not to leave any stone unturned so that you can have complete confidence in your financial plan.

-A financial planner or advisor that doesn’t use a holistic approach may only focus on investments.
+A financial planner or advisor that doesn’t use a holistic approach may only focus on investment management.
 Or if they earn money on a commission basis, they may be more inclined to shape your financial plan based on the sale of certain investment products.
 The type of advice you receive regarding your finances or the relationship you have with your advisor may feel less personalized.
 That doesn’t mean their advice isn’t as good but it does illustrate how different a holistic approach can be.

 Benefits of Holistic Financial Planning